ANSSI-FR/rust-guide/src/en/introduction.md

 </div>

-As part of an ongoing process of digital risk management and continuous improvement of information system security [^1], the relevance of implementing the recommendations described in this document must be periodically reassessed.
+As part of an ongoing process of digital risk management and continuous improvement of information system security [^2], the relevance of implementing the recommendations described in this document must be periodically reassessed.

 The checklist can be found <span class="gotochecklist"></span>.

-[^1]: For further information, please refer to the ANSSI's digital risk management guide [@anssi-risque-numerique]
+[^2]: For further information, please refer to the [ANSSI's digital risk management guide @anssi-risque-numerique]